alexmmorgan/alexmmorgan.github.io/_pages/photos.md

 {% include base_path %}

-I'm fortunate in that my work lets me travel all over the globe, and I like to take pictures of cool landscapes that I encounter.
+I'm fortunate in that my work lets me travel all over the globe, and.
+I like to take pictures of cool landscapes that I encounter.

 <html>
 <head>